-This is the best cherry pie recipe period for using canned tart cherries.
-As a cherry pie lover, I’ve fiddled with recipes over time, and this is the best!
+This is the best cherry pie recipe for using canned tart cherries.
+As a cherry pie lover, our founder, Jean, fiddled with recipes over time, and this is the best!

 Cherry pie is our founder, Jean’s, all-time favorite dessert.

-I’ve fiddled with various recipes over the years and have finally settled on a version that is THE BEST CHERRY PIE RECIPE ever.
-Period.
+She fiddled with various recipes over the years and finally settled on a version that is THE BEST CHERRY PIE RECIPE ever.
 It is adapted from a combination of others—primarily from the recipes in The Pie and Pastry Bible by Rose Levy Beranbaum and The Best Recipe by the Cook’s Illustrated folks.

-It’s a canned cherry pie recipe, as canned cherries are readily available year-round, and I don’t have a cherry tree in my backyard (even though I tried!).
+It’s a canned cherry pie recipe, as canned cherries are readily available year-round, and most people don’t have a cherry tree in their backyard.
 However, please note that this cherry pie recipe uses cherries canned in water NOT canned cherry pie filling.